swapUniba/RecSysCarbonFootprint/README.md

 $ python3 src/tuning_tracker.py --dataset=mind --model=BPR
 ```
 2. [src/default_tracker.py](https://github.com/swapUniba/RecSysCarbonFootprint/blob/main/src/default_tracker.py) tracks the emissions of a given algorithm with default and statically defined parameters on a given dataset (both passed as script’s arguments).
-Note that we use this script to run data reduction experiments, by passing as dataset name "<dataset>_split_<n>" where n is the amount of training data, ranging in [2,4,6,8,10].
+Note that

 NOTES:
-- All the available models and datasets are defined in src/config/global_config.py file.
+- All the available models and datasets are defined in [src/config/global_config.py](https://github.com/swapUniba/RecSysCarbonFootprint/blob/main/src/config/global_config.py) file.
-- The deafult parameters are definded in src/config/params_config.py file.
+- The deafult parameters are definded in [src/config/params_config.py](https://github.com/swapUniba/RecSysCarbonFootprint/blob/main/src/config/params_config.py) file.
 - The results are saved in results_shared folder.
 - Parameters names are case unsensitive while parameters values are case sensitive.
+- We use this script to run data reduction experiments; to do this, use as dataset name "\<dataset\>_split_\<n\>", where n is the amount of training data, ranging in [2,4,6,8,10].

 **Example**
 ```python